openfisca/openfisca-doc/source/coding-the-legislation/35_periods.md

 simulation.calculate('housing_allowance', 'month:2019-05-01:1')
 ```

-## Manipulating Period objects in Python
+## Handling Period objects in Python

 To create a `Period`, you can use a simplified syntax.
 Here is an example for a period of one year covering `2015`: